BSMediaGroup/StreamSuites-Dashboard/README.md

 ## Overview

-**StreamSuites Dashboard** is a **static, client-side control panel** for configuring and inspecting the StreamSuites automation system without embedding runtime logic.
+**StreamSuites Dashboard** is a **static, client-side control panel** for configuring and inspecting the StreamSuites automation system without embedding runtime logic or connecting to live chat sources.

 StreamSuites itself is a **modular, multi-platform livestream runtime**.
 It centralizes orchestration for Rumble, Twitch, YouTube, and Discord connectors, favors **deterministic, schema-driven automation** over platform-native bot UIs, and keeps live execution inside the runtime rather than the dashboard.